dipit099/FictionProfile-Database_Project/stuff/Connect.md

     ```bash
     npm install react-scripts --save
     ```
+4. If you encounter an issue that react-router-dom is not found, then paste this command in terminal:

+    ```bash
+    npm react-router-dom
+    ```
    This will add the necessary scripts for running and building your React app.

 # Git Commands